Main Content Start

 Directory information defined by the college may be released without a student's written consent and may be subject to public disclosure.

 - Enrollment status (full time, half time, three fourths time, less than half time)

 - Previous institution(s) attended

 This information will be subject to public disclosure.
-Students who wish to prevent disclosure of directory information must submit the Authorization to Withhold Directory Information Form to the Student Record's Office (2nd floor Student Center).
+Students who wish to prevent disclosure of directory information must submit the Authorization to Withhold Directory Information Form to Enrollment Services (2nd floor Student Center).
 Students who submit this form should note that this action will exclude their name from certain college publications.

 Family Policy Compliance Office